We’re Going Streaking: The Longest Winning and Losing Streaks in Major League History

 With the divide between the elite and bottom-feeders appearing to be as large as ever, teams loaded with All-Stars have been able to put together streaks of the impressive variety while other small-market or rebuilding clubs have suffered the more depressing kind.

 With a 162-game schedule, every extreme run or collapse seems like it is the best or worst in baseball history.
 But how many this season have actually been historic?
 And what are truly the greatest and worse streaks of all time?

 Let’s look at some of the more dramatic, longest streaks that have occurred during the regular season in the modern era:

 Longest Winning Streak: 26

 1916 New York Giants

 The longest win streak since 1901 was established early in MLB history.
 The 1916 Giants won 26 games in a row despite only going 60-66 the rest of the season.
-The 2017 Cleveland Indians own the American League mark with 22 in a row en route to a 102-win season, but the Indians lost to the New York Yankees in five games in the ALDS.
+The 2017 Cleveland Indians own the American League mark with 22 consecutive wins en route to 102 victories, but the Indians lost to the New York Yankees in five games in the ALDS.
 Rounding out the top five are the 1935 Chicago Cubs (21 straight wins), the 2002 Oakland Athletics of Moneyball fame (20) and the 1906 World Series champion Chicago White Sox (19).

 Longest Losing Streak: 23